dillonkearns/advent-posts/Combinators - Inverting Top-Down Transforms.md

 We weren't using TypeScript at the time, but even if we had been, the challenge would remain of having to navigate the structure from the top down in order to add a new transformation.
 Type-safety is a huge help, but it only gets you part of the way there to the benefits of localized reasoning.

-These top-down transformations require you to think of the data as a Monolith.
-In contrast, with Combinators you work bottom-up and you can think locally about a sub-problem.

 ## What is a Combinator?

 The term Combinator is used because you can _combine_ the smaller units to build up the whole.
 A Combinator is the idea of building something up by combining small "base" values into more complex ones.
 The values could be a JSON Decoder, a syntax parser, a random number generator.
 The key is that the simplest form can be composed together to build something complex - but (this is important) the simple thing and the complex thing are the same kind of thing!